ARCHITECTURAL DESIGN COURSE

 Any 3D element can be converted into a morph, allowing it to be rotated freely around any axis.
 In this video we'll create a bowed truss using a slab, and then convert it into a morph, rotate it into the correct plane and multiply.

 5.4 - Solid Element Operations (3:46)

 There are multiple ways to connect and manipulate 3D elements in ArchiCAD.
 In this video we will use the connect and solid element operation functions to merge and crop 3D forms.

-6. Design Development
+Subject 6 - Design Development